professorfabio/CMU-StarterProject/README.md

 ### c.
 On the Raspberry Pi:

+#### When doing it for the first time:

 - Install the Kafka Python client:

 $ pip3 install kafka-python

-(If necessary install python3-pip first)
+(If necessary, install python3-pip first)

-(Also if necessary, read this instructions to enable communication with the temperature sensor via GPIO: https://www.waveshare.com/wiki/Raspberry_Pi_Tutorial_Series:_1-Wire_DS18B20_Sensor)
+Obs.: read these instructions to enable communication with the temperature sensor via GPIO: https://www.waveshare.com/wiki/Raspberry_Pi_Tutorial_Series:_1-Wire_DS18B20_Sensor

 (If necessary, edit the const.py file with the **public** IP address of the Kafka Broker -- server-1)